-At the end of the year however, everyone is responsible for demonstrating the physical exam as it is taught in lecture or presented in Bates' Guide to Physical Examination.
-Ask your Big if they have a copy you could borrow.
-There is also an ipad App for Bates that integrates videos into the text.
+At the end of the year however, everyone is responsible for demonstrating the physical exam a it is taught in lecture or presented in Bates' Guide to Physical Examination .
+Ask your Big they have a copy you could borrow.
+There is also an iPad App for Bates that integrates video into the text.